-- L

 Credits must be from a discipline other than

-0.0 major or cognate requirements.
+major or cognate requirements.

-3 Credits Select from: ARTH, ENGL 201, 202, 203, 275,
+Select from: ARTH, ENGL 201, 202, 203, 275,

 MUHL 165, PHIL

-MUHL 165, PHIL

-SOCIAL SCIENCES 6 Credits Credits must be from a discipline other than major or cognate requirements Select from: ANTH, ECON, HIST, INTL, PLSC, PSYC, SOCI
+Credits must be from a discipline other than najor or cognate requirements Select from: ANTH, ECON, HIST, INTL, PLSC, PSYC, SOCI r S

-SCIENCES 6 Credits from: No more than 3 credits from any one discipline Select from: BIOL, CHEM, HLED, MATH, ODPU, OPAT, PEAC, PETH, PHYS, SCNC
+SCIENCES 6 Credits from: No more than 3 credits with the same course prefix.
+Select from: BIOL, CHEM, HLED, MATH, ODPU, OPAT, PEAC, PETH, PHYS, SCNC